 - Use a potting soil that drains easily but also holds moisture.

-- Plants in the ground will survive for longer periods without water than container plantings.
+- Water appropriately.
+Plants in the ground will survive for longer periods without water than container plantings.

-- When you water, water thoroughly.
-For containers: Water until the water rushes out of the holes in the bottom of the pot.
-Repeat this several times and then wait for the soil to dry out (dry to the touch) before you water again.
+- Water thoroughly.
+For containers: Water until the water rushes out the holes in the bottom of the pot.
+Repeat several times; then wait for the soil to become dry to the touch before watering again.

-- Fertilize on a regular basis using a liquid fertilizer, but don't over-fertilize.
+- Fertilize on a regular basis using a liquid fertilizer, but don't overdo it.

 - Dead head flowers: Remove spent blossoms to encourage the production of more flowers over a long period of time.